 - Loop the yarn around the wreath form several times.

 - Stop occasionally to tighten and bunch it together.

-- Every dozen or so loops make sure the yarn is bunched nicely and then apply another bead of hot glue to the wreath form.
+- Every dozen or so loops make sure the yarn is tight and bunched nicely.

 - Press the yarn in and wait until it’s set.

-until you get near the other end.
-You’ll want to squeeze in an extra loop or two if you can.
+Keep at it stopping to glue every 10 loops or so.
+When you get close to the end you’ll want to squeeze in an extra loop or two if you can.